CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## vds.counts_15min_bylane
 Same as above but by lane.
 Will be used to determine when individual lane sensors are down.
-Excludes `division_id = 8001` since those sensors have only 1 lane and the data would be duplicated with the above table.
+Excludes `division_id = 8001` since those sensors have only 1 lane and as above, the data is very large (~700K rows per day) to store twice at same interval.

 Data quality checks:
 -- You can compare `num_obs` to `expected_bins`.
 Consider using a threshold.